-- Consistency of any proposal with any approved development plan. - Design and provision of roads and road infrastructure in accordance with the Infrastructure Design Manual, in conjunction with the relevant road authority on declared arterial roads.
+- Consistency of any proposal with any approved development plan. - Design and provision of roads and road infrastructure in accordance with the Infrastructure Design Manual, in conjunction with the relevant road authority on declared arterial roads. - Provision of services, including water, sewerage, drainage and stormwater, electricity and telecommunications to meet the standards of the relevant service authority.

-- Provision of services, including water, sewerage, drainage and stormwater, electricity and telecommunications to meet the standards of the relevant service authority. - Need for a land or monetary contribution for open space in accordance with the Subdivision Act 1988.[MDFC]
+[MDFC